imprint

 Newsletter data protection declaration

-If you subscribe to our newsletter, you transmit the personal data mentioned above and give us the right to contact you by email.
-We use the data stored when registering for the newsletter only for our newsletter and do not pass it on.
+When you register for our newsletter, you provide the above personal data and give us the right to contact you by e-mail.
+We use the data stored as part of the registration for the newsletter exclusively for our newsletter and do not pass it on.

 If you unsubscribe from the newsletter – you will find the link for this at the bottom of every newsletter – then we will delete all data that was saved when you registered for the newsletter.